POND-Portland/docs/src/01-Intro/01-Intro.md

 - Other Documents included alongside this Document may define their own exceptions or accessory documents hosted elsewhere.

 All Documents must either be a post on the Discord server itself, or easily available from a publicly accessible link on the server, available to all users - there is no penalty for accidentally keeping a Document internal or forgetting to link it, but the link must be posted when the error is pointed out.

+## Special Thanks

+I'd like to thank everyone body who contributed to the original bylaws, while most of the text hasn't survived, I referenced it heavily in making this expanded and easier to navigate version.